 Minnesota Secretor of State's official voter resource - register to vote, find your polling place, vote early by absentee, and much more.

-and local government web resources and services.
+A portal to federal, state, and local government web resources and services.

 Basic Collection of Government Publictions